kalekundert/bind_dna/notebook/20190403_validate_cdna_display/validate_cdna_display.rst

    - This would be expensive.

-   - But it would make it possible to visualize the mRNA/linker conjugation using SYBR gold.
+   - But it would make it possible to visualize the mRNA/linker conjugation using SYBR green II.

    - But then I couldn't use SYPRO-Ruby, which could be really nice.
+I could try LUCY-506, though.

    - If I were to do this, though, I should also think about ordering the 5' end phosphorlyated.
 That would let me skip the phosphorylation step, and would only improve efficiency.

+   - I could do a test run by ordering an unbranched Y-tag oligo from IDT and seeing if it ligates well.

 Purification tags
 -----------------